P-NBLT/P-NBLT/README.md

-Hello, I'm Pierre-Alexis a self-taught frontend developer with a little bit of experience in backend as well.
-I am looking to join a dynamic team in Amsterdam as a frontend junior, and learn a ton!
-You can have a look to what I have accomplished so far since my beginning in programming (January 2022).
+Hello, I'm Pierre-Alexis a self-taught developer currently working as a full-stack software developer.

-- 🔭 I’m currently working on a programming job listing application.
+- 🔭 I’m currently working for a startup call RiddleStory.
-- 🌱 I’m currently learning SQL databases and Prisma
 - 📫 How to reach me: email: pierrealexis.noblet@gmail.com